rishi-srinivasan/text-to-sql-llm/README.md

-# LLM Application that returns SQL queries from text
+# LLM Application that returns SQL data from english prompts

 Python 3.11 based LLM app that creates a SQL lite database, stores records into it.

 Uses Google Gemini API to retrieve data from the database using english prompts from the user.

-Frontend is built on streamlit.
+The app displays the sql data to users on a streamlit UI.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the packages.
-Run the setup file [setup.sh]() to create .env file, install requirements and create the readme file.
+Run the setup file [setup.sh](https://github.com/rishi-srinivasan/text-to-sql-llm/blob/main/setup.sh) to create .env file, readme file, .gitignore.

+The setup file also populates .gitignore file, requirements file along with installing requirements.

 ```bash
 sh setup.sh